 I relegated myself to the window and my seat, hoping to catch enough comfort away from the searing heat and blissfully fall asleep.

 It was during the forty-five-minute mark on the journey when I felt my stomach started to churn.
 It felt like it was boiling, but not from the heat, but from the various combinations of alcohol, coffee, and intestinal fluids.

-I had to go, badly.
+I had to go badly.

 It was an emergency of epic proportions.

-I raced towards the restroom balancing myself on every seat corners trying to prevent myself from falling.
-I reached the restroom just in time to avoid an embarrassing event that would have made it a very unpleasant ride for everyone.
+I raced towards the restroom, balancing myself on every seat corners, trying to prevent myself from falling.
+I reached the toilet just in time to avoid an embarrassing event that would have made it a very unpleasant ride for everyone.

 It was there that I noticed the sign…

 “NO NUMBER 2 ALLOWED.”

 No fucking number 2?!?